edelgm6/draft/docs/source/getting-started.rst

     Catcher In the Rye/
     └─project/
-    │ └─Catcher In the Rye/
+    │ └─Catcher In The Rye/
     │   └─01-Meeting Holden
     │     └─01-Leaving School
     │       └─01-Roommates